 Who says you can’t keep up your healthy eating habits while on the road?
-Granola bars, trail mix and a big bowl of chili are perennial road trip and camping favourites, but you’d be surprised at how simple and delicious it is to cook a variety of superfoods and energy-rich meals on the go!
+Granola bars, trail mix and a big bowl of chili are perennial road trip and camping favourites, but you’d be surprised at how simple and delicious it is to cook a variety of superfoods and energy-rich meals with these healthy camping recipes.

 Here are 10 hearty meal-planning resources to fuel your next adventures in the great outdoors!

 Spontaneity can be a good thing, though generally with food, it’s smart to have (at least) a broad idea of how you plan to ward off those tummy growls and sugar lows and keep you energized on your travels.
 Meal planning can help you minimize the pit stops to the grocery store – and, even more importantly, save you from those pesky hangry spells when you’re in the middle of a hiking trek or parked in a remote area.
 Check out these handy articles on what to pack for your next camping trip and inspiration for make-ahead meals to prep before you hit the road.

 How to Eat Healthy on a Camping Trip (Source: Fitness Magazine)

 15 Make-Ahead Recipes to Combat Hunger on Your Next Road Trip (Source: Wide Open Eats)

 18 Best Foods to Pack for a Road Trip (Source: Food Network Canada)